grafana/agent/docs/sources/static/operation-guide/_index.md

 There are three options to horizontally scale your deployment of Grafana Agents:

 - [Host filtering](#host-filtering) requires you to run one Agent on every machine you wish to collect metrics from.
 Agents will only collect metrics from the machines they run on.
 - [Hashmod sharding](#hashmod-sharding) allows you to roughly shard the discovered set of targets by using hashmod/keep relabel rules.
-- The [scraping service]({{< relref "../configuration/scraping-service/" >}}) allows you to cluster Grafana Agents and have them distribute per-tenant configs throughout the cluster.
+- The [scraping service][scrape] allows you to cluster Grafana Agents and have them distribute per-tenant configs throughout the cluster.

 Each has their own set of tradeoffs: